-Assignment 2: Group Presentation
+Assignment: Group Presentation - 30 points

 You will be assigned to a small group and with your group plan a 45-minute class discussion and activity based on an evidence-based intervention topic covered in the latter half of the course.
-The presentation will take place on the day the topic is scheduled to be discussed in class.
+The presentation will take place in class on Weekend 2.
 Topics include: